RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	The vendor will likely ask for executive- level approval of the request.
 Answer: B

-### Question # 61 - 	Tom enables an application firewall provided by his cloud infrastructure as a service provider  that is designed to block many types of application attacks.
+### [important] Question # 61 - 	Tom enables an application firewall provided by his cloud infrastructure as a service provider  that is designed to block many types of application attacks.
 When viewed from a risk management perspective, what metric is Tom attempting to lower by implementing this countermeasure?
 A.	Impact
 B.	RPO
 C.	MTO
 D.	Likelihood
 Answer: D

-### Question # 62 - 	Lisa wants to integrate with a cloud identity provider that uses OAuth 2.0, and she wants to select an appropriate authentication framework.
+### [important] Question # 62 - 	Lisa wants to integrate with a cloud identity provider that uses OAuth 2.0, and she wants to select an appropriate authentication framework.
 Which of the following best suits her needs?
 A.	OpenID Connect
 B.	SAML
 C.	RADIUS
 D.	Kerberos
 Answer: A

-### Question # 63 - Elise is helping her organization prepare to evaluate and adopt a new cloud- based human resource management (HRM) system vendor.
+### [important] Question # 63 - Elise is helping her organization prepare to evaluate and adopt a new cloud- based human resource management (HRM) system vendor.
 What would be the most appropriate minimum security standard for her to require of possible vendors?
 A.	Compliance with all laws and regulations
 B.	Handling information in the same manner the organization would
 C.	Elimination of all identified security risks